 DDEX hosts a number of events during the year, including webinars and workshops which provide opportunities to learn more about the standards and their implementation and two members-only Plenary meetings in the Spring and Autumn to create and revise the standards themselves.
 DDEX also speaks regularly at conferences around the world on issues related to metadata.
 Obviously, because of the pandemic, most of these events are virtual.

-DDEX will be offering three new webinars during the fourth quarter of 2021.
-The three webinars are described below and the times they will presented also provided.
+DDEX is offering a series of four webinars during the course of 2022.
+The webinars are described below and the dates and times they will presented also provided.
 The webinars are about an hour in length.

 You can register for one or more of these webinars here.